Have you ever felt like you were surrounded by the things of God—the programs, people, and praise of God—but couldn’t find Him anywhere?

 The Christian life is difficult sometimes, isn't it?
 God asks us to leave behind our selfishness and devote ourselves to Jesus Christ in the service of others.
 This journey has a clear beginning and an even clearer end, but its path is littered with dangerous obstructions and precarious curves.
 Thankfully, its destination provides lasting, eternal rewards.

 Chances are you have experienced the difficulty of losing your way on the journey.
 We've all been tempted to stray, to step away from the fundamentals of authentic Christian living toward the more immediate fulfilments we desire for ourselves.
 But God calls us to a life devoted to studying the Scriptures, to prayer, and most important, to knowing Christ Himself.

 Let these resources remind you that the goal isn't just reaching our heavenly destination but walking closely with Jesus as we get there.

-This article is designed to create a better understanding of how to tame the gossip habit.
+This inductive study is designed to help you better understand how to cultivate a servant heart.
 For the next 30 days read the questions and allow them to spark deeper personal reflection and life change.

 Call me old-fashioned or idealistic, but my passionate plea is that we restore the importance of character.
 It’s been buried long enough.

 I have some good news for you: God’s goal is not to make sure you’re happy.
 No matter how hard it is for you to believe this, it’s time to do so.